Is there a more natural way to groom your horse to shine?

 Your goal: bring up more dust, debris and dander from the horse’s skin up to the surface of the coat and distribute the oils on the skin over the hair coat.
 Remove the first load of dirt from the horse's coat, loosen up fine dust.

-Important: After every two or three strokes clean the flicking brush on the rubber curry.
-Every couple of times knock your rubber curry against the wall or ground and see the dirt fall out!
+Important: After every two or three strokes clean the flicking brush on the rubber curry and knock your rubber curry against the wall or ground and see the dirt fall out!
 You will not want this dirt to remain in your brush, otherwise you’ll just reapply it to your horse.
 When finished flicking, thoroughly sweep the brush against the rubber curry several times to clean the brush before putting it away.
 Make this a habit and you will keep your brush nice and your horse happy!

 Step 3 – Brushing the Horse's Coat: